digitalrebar/provision/doc/install/install-cloud.rst

 Unlike other environments which requires careful setup up of your network environment and consideration with regard to competing DHCP services, this setup does not use DHCP or PXE provisioning.

+You must install Digital Rebar to use it, there is no SaaS version.  :ref:`rs_self_managed_why`

 .. _rs_cloud_preparation:

 Preparation